 This article is featured on the web site for the terrific ministry of Family Life Today.
 To read what the Green’s learned through their experiences, please click onto the link provided below:

-Another article (although it’s not written by a Christian author, nor is it featured on a Christian web site) gives great insight into how to care for a loved one who suffers a traumatic brain injury.
+Another article, written by Alix Kates Sulman, gives great insight into how to care for a loved one who suffers a traumatic brain injury.
 As the article says, “An injury irrevocably altered their marriage —but not their love.”